-Maintenance of Campus Facilities - New York City, Pleasantville and White Plains Campuses
+Maintenance of Campus Facilities - New York City, Pleasantville and Elisabeth Haub School of Law White Plains Campuses

 Facilities staff maintains all campus buildings and grounds with an emphasis on safety and security.
 Security professionals perform regular safety inspections of doors/locks, sanitation, lighting, landscape, and other repair issues during daily patrols.
 All issues of concern are reported directly to Facilities via the work-order system.
 The Facilities staff is available 24/7 for emergencies.
 The Directors of Facilities, Residential Life, and Safety and Security meet periodically to discuss safety and security issues.